-ASSOCIATE PRINCIPAL FOR STUDENT & FAMILY SERVICES Cynthia Fuerte
+ASSOCIATE PRINCIPAL FOR STUDENT & FAMILY SERVICES

+Kyleen Coia

-847-692-8529 | cfuerte@maine207.org
+847-692-8214 | kcoia@maine207.org

 The Student and Family Services team helps students make decisions and choices that will allow for success in high school and beyond.
 Student and Family Services works with students, families and staff in supporting students' academic, social-emotional and career development throughout high school.
-Student and Family Services implements a range of supports for students and families including monitoring student progress data, social and emotional groups, course selection, career advisement and counseling services in preparation for post-secondary education and careers.
+Student and Family Services implements a range of supports for students and families including monitoring student progress data, social and emotional groups, course selection, career advisement and counseling services in preparation for college and careers.